Chlopsis olokun

 Chlopsis olokun is an eel in the family Chlopsidae.
-It was described by Charles Richard Robins and Catherine H. Robins in 1966, originally under the genus Xenoconger.
+It was described by C. Richard Robins and Catherine H. Robins in 1966, originally under the genus Xenoconger.
 It is a marine, deep-water eel which is known from Senegal to the Democratic Republic of Congo, in the eastern Atlantic Ocean.
 It typically dwells at a depth of 46–200 m.
 Males can reach a maximum total length of 30.2 cm.
 They originate from the island of Naiasookcuk in French Polynesia.